dderom/AR-expo/content/exhibition-builds/2021/RHoK/marie_uytterelst_04.md

 position_artwork: "0 0 0" #set how much it will hover above/beside marker/geolocation.
 Use "0 0 0" for 3 axes
 size_artwork: "1 1 1" # set size either relative to itself of to markers
-marker_id: 67 # provide a unique markerID
+marker_id: 17 # provide a unique markerID

 weight: #choose, if required, a weight for the exhibition_item, only integers
 date_creation: #choose date when work of art was created (can be just the year if needed)
 pin-refs:
 ---
+AR RHoK Expo 2021 afdeling Beeldende en audiovisuele kunst.